 In this tutorial, you will learn how to customize your display cards, forms, and collections in xDM to enhance the user experience of your employee application.

-In this first step, you will be guided to customize two different display cards.
+In this section, you will be guided to customize two different display cards.

 Customize the Employee card

-Let's now customize the Display Card of the Employee entity by adding a primary and a fallback image.
+You are now going to customize the display card of the Employee entity by adding a primary and a fallback image.

-In the Image section of the editor, select SemQL in the value type drop down of the Primary Image property.
+In the Image section of the editor, in the Primary Image property, select SemQL from the drop-down menu.

 Enter the following values: